Jack Womer: 29th Provisional Ranger Battalion

 In late November or early December 1942, it was announced that a new Ranger battalion, the 29th Provisional Ranger Battalion, was to be formed within the 29th Infantry Division.
 Men for the new battalion were chosen from the 29th Infantry Division, and soldiers within the Division interested in being considered for it were asked to volunteer.
 Only those volunteers who met the very strict physical and psychological requirements would be allowed to try out for the battalion.
 Womer was among the relatively few volunteers who passed the initial screenings and were allowed to continue with the training.
 The 29th Provisional Ranger Battalion volunteers trained in the Tidworth area from December 1942 until late January 1943.

 In late January 1943, the volunteers were sent to Scotland for five weeks of intensive training under combat experienced British Commando instructors at Glen Spean.
 Womer and other volunteers who completed the training officially became 29th Rangers and were sent back to England.
 Womer said this training was the most brutal he ever experienced, but credited it for enabling him to think strategically and tactically during combat, and saving his life and the lives of others.

 In early September 1943, Womer was asked to go to the British Commando Depot at Dorlin House in Acharacle, Argyll, to assist in the training of Ranger recruits.
-For nearly three weeks, he trained with other British Commando and Royal Marine units in amphibious assault landings at the six very tough assault courses.
+For nearly three weeks, he trained with other British Commando and Royal Marine units in amphibious assault landings at six very tough assault courses.
 In October 1943, the 29th Provisional Ranger Battalion was disbanded and the men returned to their original units within the 29th Infantry Division.
 Womer returned to Company C of the 175th Infantry Regiment.